The best movies to watch on Disney Plus for Thanksgiving

-If you're stuffed to bursting point with Thanksgiving turkey, potatoes and pumpkin pie, it's probably time to settle in front of a good movie on Disney Plus.
+If you're stuffed to the bursting point with turkey, potatoes and pumpkin pie, it's probably time to settle in for a good Thanksgiving-appropriate movie on Disney Plus.
 We're talking wholesome heart-warmers with a bit of action, adventure, heart and a family at the core.
 Mum, Dad and the kids should all be entertained.

 Let's round up the best Thanksgiving movies on Disney Plus.